Google rolls out new viewer mode for Meet - ExBulletin

 Viewers are meeting attendees who cannot share audio or video into the meeting, the tech giant said in a Workspace Updates blog post Friday.

-When using Google Meet for large meetings, designating attendees as “viewers” can reduce the chance of disrupting the meeting, such as audio interruptions.
+When using Google Meet for large meetings, designating attendees as “viewers” can reduce the chance of meeting interruptions such as audio interruptions.

 It also keeps attendees focused on the speaker and the content of the meeting.